Printmaking Courses and Workshops

 - how to create a blind embossed print from your plate and the use of fine tissue papers in the lovely technique of Chine Colle.

-This course is suitable for both beginners or those who wish to brush up or extend their printing skills to use a variety of methods in one print.
-(Hybrid Printing) Judy will be flexible to the learning needs of participants.
+This course is suitable for both beginners or those who wish to brush up or extend their printing skills.
+Judy will be flexible to the learning needs of participants.

 You will learn ....